CPAN-Security/security.metacpan.org/docs/charter.md

 The _CPANSec_ concerns itself with a limited domain:

 - Distributions published on CPAN, not including dual-life core modules;
-- CPAN supply chain security, Chain-of-Trust infrastructure, and security around the Perl/CPAN toolchain, CPAN/MetaCPAN itself and PAUSE;
+- CPAN supply chain security, Chain-of-Trust infrastructure, and security around the Perl/CPAN tool-chain, CPAN/MetaCPAN itself and PAUSE;
 - CPAN distribution metadata and how these are communicated;
 - Emergency security updates on CPAN;
 - The security culture in CPAN and communities in general;